morganssyt/learning_projects/iris_machine_learning/README.md

 Decision Tree Classifier
 Evaluations include accuracy, precision, recall, F1-score, and confusion matrix.

-This is a learning project and NOT part of my professional AI for Health portfolio.
+This is a learning project and NOT part of my professional portfolio.